ChosunOne/witness/extension.md

 ### Control Transfer

 Each participant generates a pair of keys to be associated with his anonymous account ("Controller" or `ctrl`).
-Then performes the Registration step again, this time using his `ctrl`.
+Then performs the Registration step again, this time using his `ctrl`.
 Another security deposit must be attached to this transaction.
 The number of transactions is not limited -- anyone who is willing to risk his deposit is allowed to participate.
 After this step is complete, each participant must sign the contract from his source account.
 If the number of Controllers is equal (or less) than the number of initial participants, and everyone has signed the contract, than the control over the contract execution has been successfully transferred to the anonymous Controller accounts, which will perform all the subsequent steps in lieu of source account.
 The second security deposit must be immediately returned to the Controllers.

 ### Intermediate Arbitration